Romanian Deadlift (RDL) – How To, Muscles Worked, Benefits

 On the downside, if you’re working out of your home gym – many of us don’t have a glute ham machine due to their cost and size.
 In that case you can incline a bench, figure out a way to wedge your feet and hinge off the front edge of the bench.

-Good mornings are the other exercise that closely mimics an RDL.
+Good mornings are the other exercise that closely mimics an RDL, however there are some distinct differences when looking at a Good Morning vs RDL.

 With a good morning, the lifter holds the bar on their back similar to a low bar back squat instead of holding it in their hands.